zalando/postgres-operator/README.md

     $ kubectl --context minikube  create -f https://raw.githubusercontent.com/coreos/etcd/master/hack/kubernetes-deploy/etcd.yml

+### Create ConfigMap

+ConfigMap is used to store configuration of the operator

+    $ kubectl --context minikube  create -f manifests/configmap.yaml

 ### Deploy fake Teams API

 Teams API is used as a source of human users.